 Play Relevant Games

 Some games are designed to improve a person's writing, understanding, and vocabulary in a fun and entertaining way.
 So play games like Scattergories, Name Place Animal Thing, Scrabble, and Apples to Apples with your children in your free time.

 Finally, just remember always to praise your child and encourage them to continue writing.
 And very soon, you will see how this will help your child perform better in schoolwork.

-Enroll your child in Mrs. Myers Reading Room in Chicago and see the improvement for yourself.
+Enroll your child in Mrs. Myers' Reading Room in Southeast Wisconsin and see the improvement for yourself.
 Click here to enroll your child in our free trial classes.